-Mr. Hall, a graduate of Rensselaer Polytechnic Institute and a certified professional geologist, has an extensive background in business development, environmental engineering, and the integration of pipeline services.
+Mr. Hall, a graduate of Rensselaer Polytechnic Institute and has degrees in geology and civil engineering, has an extensive background in business development, environmental engineering, and the integration of pipeline services.
 Bill also has more than two decades of experience in commercializing the results of translational research projects.

 In the position of Executive Director, Bill is leading the Center’s efforts in establishing a collaborative that will energize a wide range of partners from academia, business, regulatory agencies, and potential investors to support technological developments that will benefit the Marcellus and Utica shale formations in Pennsylvania.
 A particular emphasis will be placed on new expanded uses for natural gas.

 Mr. Siggins joined the SGICC in 2012.
 In the position of Assistant Director to the Center, Mr. Siggins focuses on identifying promising nascent technologies coming out of early stage companies, and the entrepreneurial community focused on the shale energy space.
 He seeks those innovations that are environmentally sound, and through commercialization, increase employment opportunities for the citizens of the Commonwealth.
 Mr. Siggins works closely with the center’s industry partners as well as governmental agencies to advance these commercialization opportunities by building successful collaborative teams.